zixinZoe/openmrs-esm-core/MF_step_by_step.md

 }
 ```

+15. Update the package.json file : Search for "login" and replace with "foo-ext" in all places.

-14. From the terminal, run ```npm run debug``` .
+16. From the terminal, run ```npm run start``` .
 This will package and locally serve this es6 module.
 We will next incoporate it into the patient chart.